6 Top Tips for Successful Incentive Travel Planning

 1) Choose the right destination

-Choose a destination that allows people to really disconnect from the workplace and ideally, all things digital.
+Choose a destination for your incentive trip that allows people to really disconnect from the workplace and ideally, all things digital.
 Today’s workplace is always-on.
 People are tied to their phones and laptops and it creates a simmering level of stress that often isn’t even noticed until the distractions are gone.
 Remove the devices and the difference is palpable.
-Your team will be more focussed, better able to socialise and much more able to recall the positive experience they’ve had once they’re back at work.
+Your team will be more focused, better able to socialise and much more able to recall the positive experience they’ve had on the incentive trip once they’re back at work.

 Outdoor spaces are great for disconnecting from that digital world and reconnecting with our true selves.
 Getting your team into a natural environment is great for mental health.
 Fresh air, natural light and some physical exercise can do wonders for our state of mind.

-North Wales is our favourite place for this.
+North Wales is our favourite place for this – somewhere that makes corporate incentive travel unforgettable.
 With its mountains, rivers, forests and coastline, it’s the perfect escape for busy burned-out people needing a place to recharge.
-And the multitude of high quality, professionally-run activities available here means you can take your pick of outdoor activities.
+And the multitude of high-quality, professionally-run activities available here means you can take your pick of outdoor activities.

 2) Plan inclusive activities

-Choosing the right activities can be tricky.
+Choosing the right incentive group travel activities can be tricky.
 As the saying goes, it’s hard to please all of the people all of the time.
 Consider who is in your group and make sure you know what’s likely to interest them.
 Most importantly, make sure you don’t choose an activity that could alienate anyone from the group.
-After all this is about fostering a positive experience, closeness and loyalty.
-Think about things like cultural background, religion, physical ability and how outgoing individuals are.
+After all, this is about fostering a positive experience, closeness and loyalty.
+When designing your incentive travel program, think about things like cultural background, religion, physical ability and how outgoing individuals are.

 And don’t forget to plan in some downtime!
 It can be tempting to fill every moment with ‘something’ to do, but remember your team is here to recharge their batteries and bond together.
 Make sure they have time each day to do just that.